hyt658/parallel-edge-detection/README.md

 make
 ```

-Then the executabel file `main` is in current directory.
+Each parallel technique will have a separate executable file. `main` will execute all of them and record the running time.
+All of them will be in the `build/` directory.